apache/nuttx/graphics/README.txt

   NxWidgets - NxWidgets is a higher level, C++, object-oriented library for object-
               oriented access to graphics "widgets."
 NxWidgets is provided as a separate package.
-NxWidgets is built on top of the core NuttX graphics subsystem, but is not a part of the core graphics subystems.
+NxWidgets is built on top of the core NuttX graphics subsystem, but is not a part of the core graphics subsystems.
   NXTOOLKIT - A set of C graphics tools that provide higher-level window drawing
               operations.
 The toolkit can be used for window-oriented graphics without NxWidgets and is built on top of NX.